vaibhav18matere/books/README.md

   possible to live an abundant and devout life—for, if you keep watch over these things, the gods won’t ask for more.

+- We don’t need to get lost in a thousand other distractions or in other people’s business.

+- Find clarity in the simplicity of doing your job today
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: